 Global Business Forum Featured Speakers and Moderators We've assembled an all-star lineup of emerging and established voices in global agribusiness.
-Speakers from China, Ireland, the USA, Canada, and Brazil will inform, inspire, and energize you with insights into the future of food and bioenergy.
+Speakers from China, Ireland, South Africa, New Zealand, Costa Rica, the USA, Canada, and Brazil will inform, inspire, and energize you with insights into the future of food and bioenergy.
 Browse the short bios below and get ready to convene in Ribeirão Preto, Brazil, for the Global Business Forum, 25–26 June, 2025. |

 Dr. Fu Wenge (CHINA) is a visionary leader in agribusiness education and agrifood innovation, renowned for pioneering China’s first agribusiness-focused MBA program and cultivating a generation of agrifood entrepreneurs.
 His unique blend of corporate leadership—having transformed top-tier agricultural enterprises like Huaxi Hope Group—and global academic influence positions him as a bridge between industry practices and sustainable value chain development.
 Dr. Fu will speak on the panel "From Farm to Food: Insights into Consumer Movements toward 2050."
 Drawing from his leadership in advancing China’s agribusiness education and cross-sector innovations through the WAFI Forum, he will highlight the critical role of collaborative ecosystems in aligning farm practices, supply chain agility, and consumer expectations for 2050. |